yukatherin/quora-duplicates/roadmap.md

 ?

 ## Problem Description
 Determine if pairs of Quora questions are duplicate.
-It is interesting to aggregate answers on duplicate questions.
+It is interesting to aggregate answers on duplicate questions, and suggest similar questions to users.

 ## Data
 [https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs]